 This research examines how various groups of stakeholders perceived Tasmania Together (TT), South Australia’s Strategic Plan (SASP), and Western Australia’s State Sustainability Strategy as an over-arching holistic sustainability public policy.
 It also investigates their opinions on the apparent political implications as well as the benefits of these policies.

-This is because politic perception matters more than reality.
 In order to execute the research objectives, we conducted semi-structured, face-to-face interviews with a wide range of (primary, secondary, and tertiary) stakeholders across three states: Tasmania, South Australia, and Western Australia over a period of three months.